United States Department of State

 As part of the online application, applicants will be asked to submit the following required documents:

-Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education and life and work experience that show you have the KSAOs listed above for the job of Facility Manager.
+Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education and life and work experience that show you have the KSAOs listed above for the job of Foreign Service Facility Manager.
 Examples can be drawn from any part of your personal experience.
-The information you give may be used in your oral assessment/interview should you be invited and is an important factor in the competitive evaluation of applicants.
 Please note that this section is mandatory; responses must be provided.

 The narrative autobiography is included inside the online application.